flavienbwk/azure-spending-limits/README.md

 Some examples of why it's useful :

-- Avoid unexpected API consumption spending (such as infinite loops)
+- Avoid unexpected API consumption spending (such as infinite loops) ;
-- Avoid cost for forgotten VMs or resources
+- Avoid cost for forgotten VMs or resources.

 The provided script will delete the services in a resource group with an action group.
 It won't delete the resource group, which is convenient.
 Also, this is a last resort solution as it will require you to reconfigure your services after removal.